argumentcomputer/lurk-lisp/spec/ram.md

 ## RAM

 The RAM is threaded through the program.
-The threading is shallow: most non-tail recursive calls such as evaluation of arguments do not thread the RAM.
-A notable exception: the `begin` form does thread the RAM through the evaluation of its sub-expressions.

-This threading enables top-level definitions as well as macros generating definitions and macros.
+This threading enables unscoped global definitions as well as macros generating definitions and macros.

 The RAM is passed in to closures during evaluation, so closures have access to definitions created after them.